Gaurvi-bhardwaj/Track-table-stored-procedures-changes-in-SQL-Server/README.md

 I have created Stored procedure for tracking table changes (table created/dropped, column added/dropped, data type change, nullability change) and trigger to detect changes in stored procedures(create/alter/drop) who made that change at what time and what exact change.

+Run following queries to get results :

+1. for table changes:
+   select * from [dbo].[SchemaChangeLog]
+   order by LogID desc;

+3. for stored procedure changes :
+   SELECT *
+   FROM dbo.Log_StoredProcedureVersion
+   ORDER BY ChangedDateTime DESC;